takakonishimura/project-reclass/toynet/README.md

 #### Some bonus features include:
 * Protect the user from typos or invalid configurations
 * Provide a fully featured interface to the Mininet CLI
-* Handle multiple users without a noticable delay as a web hosted service
+* Handle multiple users without a noticable delay as a publicly-hosted web service for demonstration purposes
 * Host accounts and record configurations per user to reinstantiate in the future

 # ToyNet System Design